Bosnian conceived in wartime rape searches for his parents

 By Daria Sito-Sucic

-GORAZDE, Bosnia Alen Muhic, who was conceived when his mother was raped by a soldier in wartime, says he would not have had the courage to search for his parents were it not for the film cameras that followed him.
+GORAZDE, Bosnia, March 24 Alen Muhic, who was conceived when his mother was raped by a soldier in wartime, says he would not have had the courage to search for his parents were it not for the film cameras that followed him.

 His painful quest is documented in "An Invisible Child's Trap", the second documentary feature about Muhic, the son of a Muslim Bosniak woman and a Bosnian Serb soldier who repeatedly raped her during the 1992-95 Bosnian war.